ARM-software/arm-trusted-firmware/docs/getting_started/image-terminology.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Typically, this is the first code to execute on the AP and cannot be modified.
-Its primary purpose is to perform the minimum intialization necessary to load
+Its primary purpose is to perform the minimum initialization necessary to load
 and authenticate an updateable AP firmware image into an executable RAM
 location, then hand-off control to that image.